ablanchet/AwaitCheatSheat/README.md

 }
 ```
 ---
-2. Unhandled exception because `X` is executed somewhere else because `X` is marked as `async`, marking `Main` as `async` doesn't change anything ... we're not awaiting anything.
+2. Unhandled exception because `X` is executed somewhere else and `X` is marked as `async`, marking `Main` as `async` doesn't change anything ... we're not awaiting anything.
 ```csharp
 public class Exceptional
 {